ashishsinghkauravda-analyst/Telecom-Customer-Churn-Analysis/README.md

- Telecom Customer Churn Analysis (SaaS Retention Project) Project Overview
+ Telecom Customer Churn Analysis (SaaS Retention Project)

+ Project Overview

 This project focuses on cleaning, analyzing, and visualizing telecom customer data to identify key churn drivers, revenue risk, and retention opportunities.
 The analysis is performed using PostgreSQL (SQL) and visualized through Power BI SaaS-style dashboards to support business decision-making.

-Project Objectives
+ Objectives

-Clean and prepare raw telecom customer data for analysis

-Identify factors contributing to customer churn

-Measure churn, retention, and revenue-at-risk KPIs

-Segment customers by tenure, contract, services, and payment methods

-Build executive-level and operational insights for churn reduction
+Clean and prepare raw telecom customer data for analysis Identify factors contributing to customer churn Measure churn, retention, and revenue-at-risk KPIs Segment customers by tenure, contract, services, and payment methods Build executive-level and operational insights for churn reduction

  Dataset

 The data for this project is sourced from the Kaggle dataset: Dataset Link:https://www.kaggle.com/datasets/blastchar/telco-customer-churn

-Data Cleaning Summary
+Data Cleaning

 Removed blank values from TotalCharges

-Converted numeric fields to proper data types

-Standardized Yes/No values
+Converted numeric fields to proper data types Standardized Yes/No values

-Normalized “No internet service” and “No phone service”

-Created a clean, Power BI–ready table
+Normalized “No internet service” and “No phone service” Created a clean, Power BI–ready table

- Business Problems & Solutions (SQL Based)
+ Business Problems & Solutions

 1️.
 What is the overall churn rate? select round(100.0 * sum(case when churn='Yes' then 1 else 0 end)/count(*),2) as churn_rate
 from telecom_churn_clean;